CTE Curriculum & Instruction

 Career Technical Education ("CTE") in the San Diego Unified School District is a comprehensive and innovative program of study.
 This program is a multi-year sequence of courses and experience outside of the classroom that fully integrates core academic knowledge, technical knowledge, supports for students, and work-based experiences to provide students with a pathway to postsecondary education and careers.

 CTE and PSLCs are organized around 15 industry sectors and 59 career pathways leading to high skill, high wage and high demand occupations (CTE Course of Study

 ).
 Each instructor in the CTE program has specific industry experience in the field they teach.
 This empowers students with a relevant context for developing real-world problem solving, as well as communication, technological and interpersonal skills necessary for post-secondary and career success.

 is different from that in a traditional high school program.
 CTE curriculum is designed to connect students' experiences with theoretical material through real-world practical application and projects.
 Projects are developed that require teamwork and critical thinking.
 Final projects are assessed by industry professionals.

-- Submit all Career Technical Education (CTE) courses to the University of California for “a-g” admissions credit and/or industry certification to prepare students for both college and career.
+- Submit all Career Technical Education (CTE) courses to the University of California for “a-g” admissions recognition and/or appropriate professional organization for industry certification to prepare students for college and career.

-- Expand professional development opportunities focused on curriculum, instructional practice, problem-based learning and assessment.
+- Provide effective, course and program specific professional development opportunities focused on improving curriculum, instructional practice, problem-based learning and formative and summative assessment.